GoogleCloudPlatform/professional-services/infrastructure/gke-billing-export/README.md

 Google Kubernetes Engine fine grained billing export.
 This consists of a single binary that can be run in a Google Cloud project, which with appropriate permissions can scrape the metrics server for many Kubernetes Engine clusters.
 The metrics are stored in a dedicated BigQuery dataset.

+The executable takes no arguments, it reads project ids and the polling interval from config.json and runs continuously as a daemon.

+This repository provides a docker file for creating an image with the executable baked in, as well as a Kubenetes deployment configuration to run the job on a GKE cluster.

+Once deployed, the billing export daemon will periodically poll both the K8s API and the Metrics API, saving results to BigQuery.

 This is not an officially supported Google product.

 # Example Output

+Here is an example of querying data that has been exported by this tool into BigQuery.

 ```
 $ bq query 'SELECT * FROM gke_billing.billing LIMIT 10'